WEC-Sim/WEC-Sim/source/theory.rst

 Coordinate System
 ------------------
 The :ref:`WEC-Sim Coordinate System <coordinate_system>` figure illustrates a 3-D floating point absorber subject to incoming waves in water.
 The figure also defines the coordinates and the 6 degree of freedom (DOF) in WEC-Sim.
-The WEC-Sim coordinate system assumes that the positive X-axis defines a wave angle heading of zero (e.g., a wave propagating with along a zero-degree heading is moving in the +X direction).
+The WEC-Sim coordinate system assumes that the positive X-axis defines a wave angle heading of zero (e.g., a wave propagating with along a zero-degree direction is moving in the +X direction).
 The positive Z-axis is in the vertical upwards direction, and the positive Y-axis direction is defined by the right-hand rule.
 In the vectors and matrices used in the code, Surge (x), Sway (y), and Heave (z) correspond to the first, second and third position respectively.
 Roll (Rx), Pitch (Ry), and Yaw (Rz) correspond to the fourth, fifth, and sixth position respectively.

 .. _coordinate_system: